JYe9/jye9.github.io/_pages/about.md

 ---

 ![Illustration of real-time image segmentation Algorithm](/images/image_segmentation.jpg){: .align-right width="300px"}
-👨🏻‍💻 I'm a graduate student at the University of Cyprus.
+👨🏻‍💻 I am a software engineer with an electrical engineering background.
+My programming language of choice is Python, followed closely by C# and C++.

 🔬 My research interests are in Computer vision and Self-Supervised Learning!